 The group leader or speaker then uses peer pressure to solidify the action.
 The topics that work best are those that drive emotions.
 Unfortunately, these are often are extremist ideologies.
-It keeps people from questioning the desired agenda or direction of the group.
+It keeps people from questioning the desired plan or direction of the group.

 Once you can get people to believe in mythology, like talking snakes and zombies, then you can get them to think anything.